 Focuses on contemporary recording techniques associated with popular music production.
 Topics include multi-track recording, overdubbing, MIDI, and project management.
+This course is only offered in the Fall.

 MUSC 235 - Advanced Audio Production (3)

 Provides in-depth study and practical application of the tools and techniques used in professional audio recording in a variety of musical styles at a professional level.
 Includes advanced practical training in signal processing, mixing, and mastering.
 Additional topics include audio for video and product delivery.